trustoverip/tswg-did-method-webs-specification/spec/security_considerations.md

-*   The certificate MUST satisfy whatever requirements are active in the client, such that the client does accept the certificate and use it to build and communicate over the encrypted HTTPS session where a DID doc and KEL are fetched.
+*   The certificate MUST satisfy whatever requirements are active in the client, such that the client does accept the certificate and use it to build and communicate over the encrypted HTTPS session where a DID document and [[ref: KERI event stream]] are fetched.
 *   The certificate MUST pass some common-sense validity tests, even if the client is very permissive: It MUST have a valid signature, it MUST NOT be expired or revoked or deny-listed, and it MUST NOT have any broken links in its chain of trust.

-If a [[ref: DDURL]] results in a redirect, each URL MUST satisfy the same security requirements.
-A [[ref: DDURL]] MAY come from a URL shortener.
+If a URL of a DID document or [[ref: KERI event streams]] results in a redirect, each URL MUST satisfy the same security requirements.
+A URL MAY come from a URL shortener.